What is Non-Cooperative Game Theory?

 Criticisms of Non-Cooperative Game Theory

 - The Game theories assume knowledge is freely available.
 The chances that a pay-off matrix can be constructed is an unrealistic assumption.

 To conclude, an NCGT is based on a few assumptions and tries to determine an equilibrium point.
-Though the theory is in existence for the past few decades, it has few limitations as well.
+Though the theory is in existence for the past few decades, it has a few limitations as well.
 Overall, the theory is used widely and helps in having a clear understanding.
-It is more of ‘knowing what happens’ rather than entering the market with ‘no knowledge’
+It is more of ‘knowing what happens’ rather than entering the market with ‘no knowledge.’